-Hosting Company OVH’s servers Hit by 1 Tbps DDoS Attacks – This is the largest DDoS attack in the history of Internet.
+Hosting Company OVH’s servers Hit by 1 Tbps DDoS Attacks – This is the largest DDoS attack in the history of the Internet.

 OVH is counted amongst the largest hosting companies in the world but it is in the news for a bad reason as the company’s servers have suffered a massive 1 Tbps distributed denial-of-service (DDoS) attack last week.

-On Thursday OVH founder and CTO Octave Klaba tweeted that “Last days, we got lot of huge DDoS.
+On Thursday OVH founder and CTO Octave Klaba tweeted that “Last days, we got a lot of huge DDoS.
 Here, the list of “bigger that 100Gbps” only.
 You can see the simultaneous DDoS are close to 1Tbps !”

 Klaba’s also shared a screenshot explaining that multiple attacks exceeding 100 Gbps were directed towards OVH servers including simultaneously occurring 1 Tbps attacks.
 The severest single attack that was documented by OVH reached 93 MMps and 799 Gbps.